awmacpherson/BATS/README.md

 Python loader for the Bigger Analogy Test Set (BATS).

 API:
 - `load(path)` --- finds BATS files rooted at `path` and parses filenames, storing the state in the module's global namespace.
+Default search path is "./BATS_3.0".
 - `print_tags()` --- print a list of pairs `{ID}: {tag}` identifying files.
 - `get_question(id_or_tag)` --- retrieve a "question" as a nested tuple in the format
   ```